-Emotions, relationships and the impact of what has happened in the past, may seem confusing and overwhelming at times.
+Emotions and relationships may seem confusing and overwhelming at times.
+Self confidence and self belief may be affected by the impact of what has happened in the past and it may seem hard to trust in yourself, others, make decisions and find peace and happiness.
 Psychotherapy may offer a place to explore emotions and experiences, and gain a greater awareness and understanding of oneself and relationships with others.

 "Knowledge of one's own deep nature is also simultaneously knowledge of human nature in general" Maslow, 1971.

-Using the Arts, such as painting, drawing, poetry, puppetry, music, clay, movement may provide further dimensions to the possibilities of psychotherapy.
+Using the Arts, such as painting, drawing, clay, poetry, puppetry, music, movement and breathing may provide further dimensions to the possibilities of psychotherapy.

 An image may communicate many different meanings, perceptions and feelings at once.
-Creativity may be a powerful means of understanding and giving meaning to our experience.
+Creativity may be a powerful means of understanding, giving meaning to our experience and establishing new perspectives.
 Thus we may deepen awareness and choice in our lives.

 Training, qualifications & experience